Last Updated on

 So what can you do to protect yourself?
 If you have allies, and there are enough of you, a phalanx of spears or arrows may be enough to bring down any or all of these animals.
 One man alone against a bear, lion or tiger is a losing proposition.
 Even hard core guns may have a problem taking one of these large animals out with one or two shots.
 A group of wolves will circle you if given the chance and you won’t be able to shoot all of them.

-A lit torch will be a great deterrent — many of these animals have night vision and a big ball of fire is actually intimidating.
+A lit torch (learn how to make a torch here) will be a great deterrent — many of these animals have night vision and a big ball of fire is actually intimidating.

 CNN reports a 13 year old Maasai boy, in Kenya, Africa, has invented a new way to keep lions away from livestock: He uses lights.
 Read the details in this CNN report: Boy scares off lions with flashy invention